yeyee2901/yy-neovim-config-lua/README.md

 - Install via pip: cmake-language-server
 - Install via npm (global installation): vim-language-server, bash-language-server, pyright (UNIX based systems have to install as root)
-- Install the 'Vim-Plug' plugin manager.
-There is a bash install script available in this dir. bash INSTALL_VimPlug.sh

 - For Lua language server, it's a bit complicated, but I recommend you following these guide:
         https://github.com/sumneko/lua-language-server/wiki/Build-and-Run-(Standalone)